piskvorky/gensim/docs/src/tut2.rst

   2 latent dimensions, but on real corpora, target dimensionality of 200--500 is recommended as a "golden standard" [1]_.

-  >>> model = lsimodel.LsiModel(tfidf_corpus, id2word = dictionary.id2token, numTopics = 300)
+  >>> model = lsimodel.LsiModel(tfidf_corpus, id2word=dictionary.id2token, numTopics=300)

-  LSI training is unique in that it only inspects each input document once.
-This allows us to continue "training" at any point, simply by providing more training documents.
+  LSI training is unique in that we can continue "training" at any point, simply by providing more training documents.
 This is done by incremental updates to the underlying model, in a process called `online training`.
 Because of this feature, the input document stream may even be infinite -- just keep feeding LSI new documents as they arrive, while using the computed transformation model as read-only in the meanwhile!